-A SMART goal will be clear and trackable, a stretch but not impossible and in line with the company’s goals.
-Set deadlines for each goal.
+A SMART goal is clear and trackable, a stretch but not impossible and aligned with the company’s goals.

 Don’t set — or allow your employees to set — goals they can’t hit.
 If an objective is beyond your employee’s skillset or simply too ambitious, nix or adjust it.
 Tough-to-reach goals aren’t bad, but those that are too high can burn out your employees or make them feel defeated.
 Use an employee’s past performance to gauge appropriate goals.

 At the same time, goals shouldn’t be too easy to accomplish.
 Setting an appropriate objective at work will give your employee a challenge that leaves them feeling fulfilled.